GenderAvenger/article-analysis/README.md

 For other sources check out
 https://sources.mediacloud.org/#/home

-Pass ID into article_urls() to collect URLS for analysis
+Pass ID into article_urls() in article-analysis.py to collect URLS for analysis
 `urls = article_urls(ID)`